12 Best AI Children's Book Generators (2026 — May Update)

 - Edit any individual scene with a Magic Editor — no regenerating the whole book

-- Every story becomes three things: digital storybook, animated video, and printed hardcover
+- Every story becomes three things: digital storybook, animated video, and printed hardcover (4 sizes via Lulu Direct, 3-5 business day shipping)

-- Commercial rights on every plan
+- Commercial rights included on every plan, including the free tier

 Best for: Parents who want deeply personalized books with photo-accurate characters, video + print output, and ongoing story creation.